kelvinbrinham/StrategyBacktest/README.md

 # StrategyBacktest

-This is a basic strategy backtesting tool which takes weights of particular stocks and models portfolio performance using historical data.
+This is a basic strategy backtesting tool.

+## See develop branch

 ---